-The SUNY Downstate Medical Center Midwifery Program and its sponsoring institution will attempt to develop creative ways of opening the Program to competitive, qualified individuals with disabilities.
+The SUNY Downstate Health Sciences University Midwifery Program and its sponsoring institution will attempt to develop creative ways of opening the Program to competitive, qualified individuals with disabilities.
 In doing so, however, the Program and sponsoring institution must maintain the integrity of the curriculum and preserve those elements deemed essential to the education of a Midwife.
 The Program and sponsoring institution cannot compromise the health and safety of patients.
-An applicant or student who is unable to meet the minimum academic and technical standards is not qualified for the profession.
+An applicant or student who is unable to meet the minimum academic and technical standards is not qualified for the practice of the profession.